 Geopolitical Impact of the Conflicts in West Asia

 Apart from the humanitarian crisis, the conflicts will only further destabilize the region further with various terrorist factions vying for control.
 At worst it will fuel not only terrorism in that region but also the world over.
 Haphazard interventions by the West have only fuelled a raging fire.
 It will also have economic impacts as these conflicts will influence how low or high the prices of oil will go.
-As most of the oil comes from mainly OIC-based countries, they can leverage the oil prices to fulfil their goals and some of these goals may not be necessarily benign in nature and it could even have disastrous consequences for the local populace.
+As most of the oil comes from mainly OIC-based countries, they can leverage the oil prices to fulfill their goals and some of these goals may not be necessarily benign in nature and it could even have disastrous consequences for the local populace.

 West Asia Peace Plan